SSWConsulting/SSW.Rules.Content/rules/do-you-manage-clients-expectations/rule.md

 ### Be upfront about bugs

-There is no such a thing as bugless software.
+There is no such thing as bugless software.
 It's important to admit that bugs will happen.
 Bugs will get through testing, and bugs will cause a headache in production.
 In a fixed price agreement we cover bugs, because the goal posts are stuck in the ground, but in hourly-rate work, bugs are covered by the client.
 See [what is covered in fixed price contracts](http&#58;//www.ssw.com.au/ssw/Standards/Forms/ConsultingOrderTermsConditions.aspx) for more information in relation to what is and what is not a bug.

 ### Don't give fixed prices